Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Notations and background

-Conversely every congruence subgroup of $G$ (with the respect to the $F$-rational structure $\GG$) contains a lattice $\Gamma$ as above.
-Since equidistribution modulo $\Gamma$ implies equidistribution modulo any overgroup (assuming the eigenfunctions are properly invariant) it suffices to consider the case above.
+A congruence subgroup of $G$ is one that contains a lattice $\Gamma$ as above as a finite-index subgroup.
+Since equidistribution modulo $\Gamma$ implies equidistribution modulo any lattice containing it (assuming the eigenfunctions are properly invariant) we assume the lattice has this form without loss of generality.

 We further set $Y = X/K = \Gamma \bs S$ where $S=G/K$ is the symmetric space of $G$.
 Equipping $X$ with the $G$-invariant probability measure we study functions ("automorphic forms") in $L^2(X)$, and identify $L^2(Y)$ with the subset of $K$-invariant functions.
 For each noncompact factor $G_i$ of $G$ let $\omega_i$ be the Casimir element in the universal enveloping algebra $U(\lieg_i\otimes_\R \C)$.
 Then $\omega_i$ acts on the right on smooth functions on $G$ and $X$, equivariantly with respect to the right $G$-actions.
-It thus descends to a differential operator on functions on $S$ where it coincides with the Laplace--Beltrami operator on the irreducible symmetric space $G_i/K_i$ (with the Laplace--Beltrami operator of $S$ being $\sum_{i=1}^{r+s} \omega_i$).
-A \emph{Maass form} on $Y$ is a functions $\psi\in L^2(Y)$ which is a joint eigenfunctions of the $\omega_i$.
+It thus descends to a differential operator on functions on $S$ where it coincides with the Laplace--Beltrami operator on the irreducible symmetric space $G_i/K_i$.
+A \emph{Maass form} on $Y$ is a function $\psi\in L^2(Y)$ which is a joint eigenfunctions of the $\omega_i$.